zodastone/ALttPDoorRandomizer/README.md

 ### Boss Differences

 * You have to find the attic floor and bomb it open and bring the maiden to the light to fight Blind.
 In cross dungeon door shuffle, the attic can be in any dungeon.
-If hints are on, there is a special one about a cracked floor.
+If you bring the maiden to the boss arena, she will hint were the cracked floor can be found.
+If hints are on, there is a special one about the cracked floor.
 * GT Bosses do not respawn after killing them in this mode.
 * Enemizer change: The attic/maiden sequence is now active and required when Blind is the boss of Theives' Town even when bosses are shuffled.